ItsDivine/GoatDex/README.md

-# 🔗 My Personal Index
+# 🐐 GoatDex

-A curated list of tools, sites, and resources.
+A curated list of tools, sites, and resources for adult content collectors.

 ---

-## 📁 Categories
+## 👀 Privacy

 - [Image Hosts](#image-hosts)
 - [Tools](#tools)